 BACKGROUND FOR CONSULTANCY

-This term of reference for the consultancy describes DCA) South Sudan objectives to facilitate MEAL workshop to its partners staffs implementing DCA programs of different donor funds. across three states of South Sudan (Eastern Equatorial, Upper Nile and Jonglei state) The TOR briefly describes key area of workshop topics to be carried out it is anticipated that this will skill up and support DCA implementing partners to improve the way in which they plan, implement and coordinate projects/programmes
+This term of reference for the consultancy describes DCA South Sudan objectives to facilitate MEAL workshop to its partners staffs implementing DCA programs of different donor funds. across three states of South Sudan (Eastern Equatorial, Upper Nile and Jonglei state) The TOR briefly describes key area of workshop topics to be carried out it is anticipated that this will skill up and support DCA implementing partners to improve the way in which they plan, implement and coordinate projects/programmes

 Monitoring, Evaluation, Accountability and Learning (MEAL) is an integral part of the project cycle (design, planning, implementation, evaluation and dissemination).
 Understanding desired project/ program MEAL system provides timely and reliable information for learning to support implementation of project activities in an accurate manner through evidence-based reporting as reported by the community among other stakeholders that we serve.
 Based on evidence gathered, project staffs can make informed decisions to guide the improvement of project performance aimed at addressing emerging issues from the community based on their needs.
 As MEAL is essential to uphold accountability and compliance systems and to seek whether the programs implemented by us are carried out as agreed and in compliance with established standards and procedures.